jomjol/AI-on-the-edge-device-docs/param-docs/parameter-pages/Alignment/InitialMirror.md

 Default Value: `false`

 !!!
 Warning
     This is an **Expert Parameter**!
 Only change it if you understand what it does!
-This parameter is also accessible on the Reference Image Page!
+This parameter can also be set on the Reference Image configuration.

 Option for initially mirroring the image on the original x-axis.